Woman dies after three-vehicle crash on Route 10

 ISLE OF WIGHT, Va.
 (WAVY) — Virginia State Police are investigating a fatal crash in Isle of Wight County.

-According to state police, the multi-vehicle crash occurred on Route 10, east of Route 258 in the town of Smithfield.
+According to state police, the multi-vehicle crash occurred on Route 10.
+That is east of Route 258 in Smithfield.

 The driver of the Volkswagen was transported to Riverside Regional Hospital with serious injuries.